fecty/Inspire-Manak-2023-Data-Analysis-Matplotlib/README.md

 # INSPIRE MANAK Data Analysis Tool

-This tool provides a set of visualizations for analyzing data from the INSPIRE MANAK project.
+This tool provides a set of visualizations for analyzing data from the INSPIRE MANAK 2023 project The data is taken from [data.gov.in](https://www.data.gov.in/resource/year-wise-grant-school-students-class-6-10-across-statesuts-during-2023) for the year 2023.

 ## Features